 When you register with TheSchoolRun.com we generate ‘persistent’ cookies which remain in the cookies file of your browser and help us to recognise you as a unique visitor to our website.
 Our servers use these cookies to work out which account you are signed in with, and if you are allowed access to our subscriber area.
 While you are signed into the website we combine information from your registration cookies with web analytics cookies (mentioned above), which we could use to identify which pages you have seen on TheSchoolRun.com.

 Third party cookies

-If you are concerned about third party cookies generated by advertisers, more information is available from the Internet Advertising Bureau's (IAB) consumer site.
+If you are concerned about third party cookies generated by advertisers, more information about third-party cookies is available from the Internet Advertising Bureau's (IAB) consumer site.

 How to delete and block cookies in your browser

 All modern browsers allow you to change your cookie settings – look in the 'options' or 'preferences' menu of your browser.
 The Help menu on the menu bar of most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie and how to disable cookies altogether; alternatively, a step-by-step guide to switching off cookies in every browser is available at AboutCookies.org.

 If you do leave cookies turned on, be sure to sign off when you finish using a shared computer.